Atled9/env/README.md

 # ENV
 **Rudimentary 3d rendering and movement library built in SDL3**

-I've been interested in building 3-dimensional worlds for people to fly around and explore in, using C. I decided to go with a relatively simple library: SDL3.
+I've been interested in building 3-dimensional worlds, using C, for people to fly around and explore in.
+I decided to go with a relatively simple library: SDL3.
 However, SDL3 does not support 3d rendering natively without importing a GPU abstraction layer.

 Thus, I am stuck with 3 options: